electromaggot/VulkanModule/Platform/GUISystem/replacements/ReadMe.md

 here [https://github.com/ocornut/imgui/issues/1848](https://github.com/ocornut/imgui/issues/1848) and here [https://github.com/ocornut/imgui/commit/948009a8b2e98ef35fb8ddfe19299535a16c0834](https://github.com/ocornut/imgui/commit/948009a8b2e98ef35fb8ddfe19299535a16c0834)).

-These files change that and provide this functionality.
-Note that one bug seems to persist however, on Macs using MoltenVK, although the image loads and appears correctly at full-size, when scaled-down using ImGui, it "fades to red" the smaller it gets.
-This is perhaps due to the particular `VkSampler` that ImGui uses internally.
-We will investigate this further later.
+These files, when subsituted into your "imgui" tree, change that operation by providing this functionality.
+You may notice one anomaly, however: the image loads and appears correctly at full-size, but when scaled-down using ImGui, it "fades to red" the smaller it gets.
+This seems to be due to ImGui using mipmapping, but your "user texture" is not, so your image blends into a non-existent lower-resolution version of itself.
+Fix this by setting `TextureSpec.filterMode = MIPMAP`, as seen below, for this module's code to enable mipmapping and generate those lower-resolution images for you.

 > Vulkan: switching between images for rendering #914
 > https://github.com/ocornut/imgui/pull/914